1 9 8 6 – 1 9 8 7 (UK)

 Although the others see through him, and his lies (his real name is Eric Morris) Kirk persists in keeping the pretence going.

 Despite all the hurdles, however, the group members slowly start to rebuild their lives.
 Also seen were Sylvia Watkins (with the silly laugh) and rock star of yesteryear, Ricky Fortune – of Ricky Fortune and The Fortunates.

 A dysfunctional bunch of adults who rely upon one another for companionship and hope is not an obvious subject for comedy, but much humour was wrought from it thanks to John Sullivan’s deft writing and well-observed characters.

 By his own high standards, the series was only a modest success, but Ralph Bates made a likeable lead – his real-life son William played his on-screen son, Toby, incidentally – and the series may have continued if a fatal illness hadn’t claimed the actor’s life prematurely in 1991.

 Following its demise on the BBC, the series was sold to the USA where it was remade from 1988 to 1992 with the same title (90 x 30-minute episodes).

-The US version starred Judd Hirsch as John Lacey, Sabella Hoffman as Kate, Jere Burns as Kirk and Jane Carr as Louise.
-Other US cast members included Harry Groener, Billie Bird, Carlene Watkins, Deborah Harmon, Ben Savafe and Billy Cohen.
+The US version starred Judd Hirsch as John Lacey, Isabella Hoffman as Kate, Jere Burns as Kirk and Jane Carr as Louise.
+Other US cast members included Harry Groener, Billie Bird, Carlene Watkins, Deborah Harmon, Ben Savage and Billy Corben.

 Kirk St Moritz (Eric Morris)